EmptyOlive/CTF_Writeups/Hack_the_box/Machines/Nexus.md

 ```
 going to git.nexus.htb and look around we find the docker compose file and the db username and password being N27xh!!2ucY04

+from here we try the username and password to no avail. pivoting to billing subdomain, we try j.matthew@nexus.htb with password N27xh!!2ucY04 to give us access.